bootchk/sleepSyncAgent/README.md

     - testing with many units
     - fleshing out corners of algorithm: dropping out, adjusting mergers in progress, etc.
     - other platforms
+    - broadcast mesh:  relay sync to cliques that can't hear my master.
+No addressing or routes, just hop count

 Characteristics of the algorithm: